Tribe on Ice

 As soon as the three skaters change into their skates and hit the ice, they loop around the rink to gain speed, and it isn’t long before they begin jumping and spinning along with the music playing in the background.
 They share the rink with only two other people — an older woman and her trainer, practicing routines to songs like “Copacabana” and “The Girl from Ipanema.”

-The ice skating club is a long time in the making for Uhrig, the current president of the club, who said that he had been planning its creation before he even went through freshman orientation in the fall.
+The ice skating club is a long time in the making for Uhrig, the current president of the club, who said that they had been planning its creation before they even went through freshman orientation in the fall.

 “I kind of conceptualized it before I was coming here, because when I was looking at schools, I specifically was looking for skating clubs or nearby skating rinks,” Uhrig said.

-Uhrig, who skated competitively until his junior year of high school, almost didn’t even apply to the College of William and Mary because of the lack of opportunities to pursue figure skating.
+Uhrig, who skated competitively until their junior year of high school, almost didn’t even apply to the College of William and Mary because of the lack of opportunities to pursue figure skating.

 “I knew that this school had everything else I wanted; it just didn’t have a skating club,” Uhrig said.
 “So coming in here I had that mentality that, ‘I’m going to do this, I’m going to try my hardest to get this up and running so that I can have an experience that I want.’”

 It turns out that Uhrig wasn’t the only one on campus looking to return to the rink.
-Once he started getting the word out about an ice skating club, he discovered that he was just the tip of the iceberg.
+Once they started getting the word out about an ice skating club, Uhrig discovered that they were just the tip of the iceberg.

 LeGrant, the club’s co-secretary, said that despite the lack of a pre-established ice skating community on campus, she was eager to be a part of something new after spending her freshman year away from the ice.